 The Attacker’s Perspective – More than Visibility

 Many security teams looking to gain an outside perspective mistake visibility for focus.
-The point of gaining an outside perspective is not to discover more assets (although you may), that simply creates more work, but rather to ensure teams are focusing on the right assets by identifying the assets that pose the greatest risk – to do this, you need to know a lot more than simply what can be discovered, you need to know most likely to be targeted.
+The point of gaining an outside perspective is not to discover more assets (although you may), that simply creates more work, but rather to ensure teams are focusing on the right assets on their perimeter by identifying the assets that pose the greatest risk – to do this, you need to know a lot more than simply what can be discovered, you need to know most likely to be targeted.
 The question you need to answer is the same as an attacker – where should I strike first?

-Like you, attackers have bosses, budgets, and timelines – so while it can be easy to think of every external asset as equally vulnerable, attackers are quite selective.
+Like you, attackers have bosses, budgets, and timelines – so while it can be easy to think of every external asset on your perimeter as equally vulnerable, attackers are quite selective.
 Based on our decades of red team experience, we believe there are six key factors that determine if a target is likely to be attacked: enumerability, weakness, criticality, applicability, post-exploitation potential, and research potential.
-At Randori, we call these factors “Target Temptation”.
+At Randori, we call these factors “Target Temptation“.
 Security teams that are able to understand these factors and convert their understanding of how these play into a target’s attractiveness into proactive action – will have the upper hand and significantly raise the cost of attack to their adversary.

 Enumerability: The Precision of Detection

 Enumerability describes the level of detail an outside actor can determine about a particular piece of software on your perimeter.
 If an adversary can understand the exact version of the service and glean insights into its configuration, they can be more precise with the exploits they use and attacks they run.
 This maximizes their odds of success while reducing the risk a capability is caught and blown.

 Depending on the service and its deployment, the level of detail made known to an external party can vary greatly.
 Critically, the information returned is often configurable, providing security teams with an easy way to increase the cost to an attacker simply by blurring their view of what’s truly exposed.